-Another health-related feature that could make its debut in watchOS 7 is the ability to measure the oxygen content in your blood via the heart monitor.
-This rumour seems to have originated from 9to5Mac after it saw parts of the code for the upcoming iOS 14.
+Another health-related feature that's set to make its debut in watchOS 7 as an Apple Watch Series 6-exclusive feature is the ability to measure the oxygen content in your blood via the heart monitor.

 Finally, with many parents now passing their older Apple Watches down to their children, Apple is reportedly preparing some parental control features for the new version of watchOS.
 These should include restrictions on apps, times the device can be used, and age-related access to content.
 Expect something similar to the ScreenTime feature in iOS.